Lessons from History: New Zealand Military Procurement and Logistics 1857-1861

 Some exceptions were:

-• 1 Base Depot and 1st Base Supply Battalion, single battalion-sized unit, the name were based on role, not location.
+• 1 Base Depot and 1st Base Supply Battalion, a single battalion-sized unit, the name was based on role, not location.

 • 1 Composite Ordnance Company, a unique company-sized group, the name was based on function, not location

-When the Royal New Zealand Army Service Corps (RNZASC) became the Royal New Zealand Corps of Transport (RNZCT) in 1979, the supply functions were transferred to the RNZAOC with the 1st number signifying the location with the 2nd number been 4 for all Supply Platoons:
+When the Royal New Zealand Army Service Corps (RNZASC) became the Royal New Zealand Corps of Transport (RNZCT) in 1979, the supply functions were transferred to the RNZAOC, with the 1st number signifying the location, with the 2nd number being 4 for all Supply Platoons:

 • 14 Supply Platoon, Papakura